 For suspension and expulsion, the Institute must articulate, in its written decision, the Substantial Evidence relied upon in determining that suspension or expulsion were appropriate.

 2. Supplementary Requirements

-a.
-Restitution: Payment to the Institute or to an affected party for damages resulting from a violation of the Student Code of Conduct.
+- Restitution: Payment to the Institute or to an affected party for damages resulting from a violation of the Code.

 Any party may challenge the participation of any Institute official or employee in the process on the grounds of personal bias by submitting a written statement to the Institute’s designee setting forth the basis for the challenge.
 The written challenge should be submitted within a reasonable time after the party reasonably should have known of the existence of the bias.
 The Institute’s designee will determine whether to sustain or deny the challenge, and if sustained, the replacement to be appointed.